Why Do Neural Response Generation Models Prefer Universal Replies?

-\textbf{Experimental Results.} The performance of four models on existing metrics is summarized in Table~\ref{table:res}.
-The model with the max-margin ranking regularization demonstrates the best performance (best results) on the target loss PPL, and it is much better than the one with primary loss function.
-As the MMI method is performing during inference, so losses of models with MMI are identical with the ones without revision.
+The performance of five models on existing metrics is summarized in Table~\ref{table:res}.
+The S2SA model with the max-marginal ranking regularization outperforms the one with primary loss function on the target loss PPL.
+This implies the proposed regularization can lead the cooperated model to generate more correct words given their queries and previous sub-sentence of replies.
+Besides, the PPL of S2SA with RReg is also about 10 points lower than the result of CVAE.
+As the MMI method is performing during inference, losses of models with MMI are identical to those without revision.

-However, the results are inverse regarding the ``ROGUE'' scores, which generated responses by the S2SA model contain most words appearing in the ground truth answers.
-Two conditions greatly contribute to these results. a) Most n-gram overlaps belonging to the hot words, such as ``I'', ``are'', ``that''. b) The test dataset is also random split from the whole dataset so that a certain proportion of universal replies stand for the ground truth results.
-Besides, the overall scores are very low, which show few words shared by any predictions and the ground truth.
-Therefore, it is difficult to conclude, except that more results from standard S2SA are consistent with the ground truth results, even they may be not the best choice, and there are many ways to continue a conversation.
+However, the results are opposite regarding the ROUGE scores.
+According to the comparison between the ROUGE scores, the generated responses by the S2SA and the CVAE contain more words appearing in the ground truth answers.
+These experimental results can be attributed to the two major factors: a) The very low ROUGE scores reflect few words shared by any predictions and the ground truth.
+However, most n-gram overlaps belonging to the common words, such as ``I'', ``are'', ``that''.
+Among all the unigram overlaps, 68.7\% words are belonging to the top-1000 frequent words over the whole corpus. b) A certain proportion of replies in the test set are universal themselves.
+Therefore, the S2SA has achieved a higher ROUGE score as its' results are more consistent with those common ground truth responses.